johnnovak/RML-Amiga/website/docs/manual/getting-started.md

 ### Starting a game

-Start the bundled portable Amiga emulator called **WinUAE** by running `winuae64.exe` (creating a desktop shortcut icon for it would be a good idea).
+Start the bundled portable Amiga emulator called **WinUAE** by running `winuae64.exe` located in the `WinUAE` folder inside your RML Amiga installation folder.
+Creating a desktop shortcut icon for it would be a good idea.

-WinUAE always shows the configuration tab after startup.
-You can return to the configurations tab from any other tab by selecting :material-numeric-1-circle:{:.circ-num} **Configurations** in the left pane, or by just simply restarting WinUAE.
+WinUAE always shows the configurations tab after startup.
+You can return to this tab from any other tab by selecting :material-numeric-1-circle:{:.circ-num} **Configurations** in the left pane, or by just simply restarting WinUAE.